This topic explains how to react to changes to catalog items by handling events in Optimizely Commerce.

 Implement handlers for IContentEvents events

-Note: These events are not raised when a catalog item is updated through Commerce Manager, nor in code using ICatalogSystem.
+Note: These events are not raised when a catalog item is updated through the Commerce Admin view (Commerce Manager admin view in version 13 and lower), nor in code using ICatalogSystem.

 Implement handlers for CatalogEventHandler events